 \subsection{Pure coherent sheaves}

-Recall that the (co)dimension of a coherent sheaf is the (co)dimension of its support and let us call a coherent sheaf equidimensional if its support is equidimensional.
+Recall that the \textit{(co)dimension} of a coherent sheaf is the (co)dimension of its support and let us call a coherent sheaf \textit{equidimensional} if its support is equidimensional.
 There is a strengthening of equidimensionality which has a very convenient interpretation in terms of duality theory.
-Indeed, let us fix an affine scheme $Y,$
+Namely, let $Y$ be an affine scheme.